-The Democratic Push to End Unemployment
+A Promise So Big, Democrats Aren’t Sure How to Keep It

 There are also models stemming from TANF-EF.
 JobsNOW! in San Francisco offers a tiered program to help workers with different levels of readiness for a paid job.
 One tier pays participants while they enroll in job-readiness or vocational training, or a high-school diploma program.
 It also pays participants to do relatively low-skill work at a nonprofit.
 Finally, there is a wage-subsidy program, aimed at individuals with work experience.
 On top of that, the program provides case management and wraparound services, helping ensure that participants have Medicaid and food stamps.
 All in all, it has increased its 20,000 participants’ earnings by an average of 55 percent, and three in four no longer need cash assistance two-and-a-half years after exiting the program.

 The evidence for what works is out there, and the need especially great in certain communities and with certain individuals.
 Starting with pilots and scaling them up, as Booker wants to do, makes sense.
 So does Khanna’s model of directing state and local governments to figure out what works for them, as TANF-EF did.
-So does Sanders’ idea of having “hundreds” of public-works initiatives.
+So does Sanders’s idea of having “hundreds” of public-works initiatives.

 For all the blue-sky thinking and talk of a national, public-jobs guarantee, Democratic policymakers do seem to be taking the idea seriously, but not literally, to borrow a phrase.
 The idea is to indicate to the country that they want to tackle the biggest challenges with the biggest solutions—not to figure out every detail, pay for every dollar, appeal to every voter, and pass a policy bar their colleagues on the other side of the aisle have shown no interest in.

 That gives Democrats room to experiment.
 “This is not a panacea to solve the jobs problem.
 It has to be attacked in multiple ways,” Khanna told me.
-“I would argue with is a first, serious proposal that by my own admission I would say is not intended to be perfect.”
+“I would argue that this is a first, serious proposal that by my own admission I would say is not intended to be perfect.”
 It avoids putting them in the position of negotiating themselves down.
 “I see it as really opening the Overton Window in a way that is a quite useful for this debate,” Bernstein said.
 “I’m not in the business of negotiating with myself at this point.
 Let’s let all the good ideas blossom.”
 It vaults over the need to figure out the most difficult parts of the legislation, like how much or how to pay for such a proposal.
 “I’m not gonna presume how we pay for it,” Tanden said.
 “I do think the Republican tax plan indicates how little Republicans care about deficits when it comes to taxes.
-I’m not saying that we won't care about this.
+I’m not saying that we won’t care about this.
 But obviously it makes that an easier conversation.”

 It also acknowledges that Republicans are unlikely to get on board with big Democratic ideas, freeing liberals to think bigger.
 “We live in the era of tribalism,” Tanden told me.
 “It’s hard to think through a proposal if Republicans feel like doing any deal with Democrats is noxious.
 Ipso facto, when a Democrat proposes something, they cannot support it because it’s the Democrats have creating it.
 That does not allow for compromise.”